rinvex/laravel-tenants-classic/README.md

 ```

 ### Querying Tenant scoped Models

-After you've added tenants, all queries against a Model which uses `Tenantable` will be scoped automatically:
+After you've added tenants, all queries against a Model which uses `\Rinvex\Tenantable\Traits\Tenantable` will be scoped automatically:

 ```php
 // This will only include Models belonging to the active tenant